Three small breakings, several quality-of-life additions, and a new lifetime model for products. Most integrations

 POST /try-on accepts multipart

-When the inline product references uploaded files via fileKey, the request is multipart/form-data with a JSON data field + named file fields.
+When the inline product references uploaded files via fileKey, the request is multipart/form-data with a JSON data field plus named file fields.
 Pure-JSON URL-only callers are unaffected.

 Partial updates on POST /tryon/v1/products